 Use the preview as a quality check

-See how the post may present itself when readers encounter it outside the site.
+See how the post presents itself when readers encounter it outside the site.

 4